Canada–Taiwan relations

-Canada and the Republic of China (also known as Taiwan) have maintained unofficial bilateral relations since 1970.
+Canada and Taiwan (also known as Republic of China) have maintained unofficial bilateral relations since 1970.
+First contacts between Canada and Taiwan began in 1871 with the arrival of George Leslie Mackay.

 Relations between Canada and the ROC were established in 1942.
-Since Canada's recognition of the People's Republic of China as the sole representative of "China" in 1970, there are no ambassadorial relations between Canada and Taiwan due to the Chinese government's One-China policy, but there are strong ties of trade and culture between the two entities since at least 1986.
+Since Canada's recognition of the People's Republic of China as the sole representative of "China" in 1970, there are no ambassadorial relations between Canada and Taiwan due to the Canadian government's One-China Policy, but there are strong ties of trade and culture between the two entities since at least 1986.
 Officially, Canada "takes note" of China's claim to Taiwan without endorsing or challenging this position.

 History

-Prior to the Communist takeover
+Early contacts

+George Leslie Mackay moved to Taiwan in 1871 as the island's first Presbyterian missionary.
+He worked at the Canadian Mission's Tamsui outpost as a teacher and dentist.

-In 1942, Canada posted its first ambassador for the Republic of China (the successor state to the Qing dynasty) in the wartime capital of Chongqing.
+Relations between Canada and Qing China were established on January 9, 1909.
+Canada posted its first ambassador for the Republic of China in 1942 located in the wartime capital of Chongqing.
 The embassy was then moved to the permanent capital of Nanjing in 1946.
 However, with the Communist victory over the Nationalists, which caused them to retreat to Taiwan, formerly a Qing prefecture that was under Japanese dominion for 50 years, while the Communists established the People's Republic of China, the Canadian embassy in Nanjing was kept open until February 26, 1951.
-While Canada maintained its diplomatic relations with Nationalist China on Taiwan, Japan officially relinquished the claims to Taiwan and Penghu upon the signing of the Treaty of San Francisco on April 28, 1952.

-Policy
+Modern history

+Canada continued to recognize the ROC as the sole representative of China after the latter's retreat to Taiwan.
+However, Canada has neither reopened its embassy in Taipei nor appointed an ambassador there.
+In 1955, the Canadian government concluded that the status of Taiwan remained unresolved.
+The option of recognizing both the ROC and the People's Republic of China (PRC) was impossible as both authoritarian polities insisted on sole recognition.

-On 13 October 1970, Canada recognized People's Republic of China (PRC) and suspended diplomatic relations with the Republic of China (ROC) in Taiwan.
-In the United Nations General Assembly Resolution 2758 Canada supported the People's Republic of China (PRC) as the successor state of the Republic of China.
+On 13 October 1970, Canada recognized the PRC and suspended diplomatic relations with the Republic of China (ROC) in Taiwan.
+In the United Nations General Assembly Resolution 2758 Canada supported the People's Republic of China (PRC) as the representative of "China" to the United Nations, though the resolution made no determinations for the representation or sovereignty of Taiwan.
 After diplomatic relations between Canada and the ROC were suspended, both diplomatic missions were replaced by representative offices.